mehditefrati/anomaly-detection-model/README.md

-# anomaly-detection-model
+# anomaly-detection-model#
-# OSM Data Processing and Normalization
+OSM Data Processing and Anomaly Detection for Map Routes

-This project processes and normalizes geographic data from OpenStreetMap (OSM) files.
-It extracts nodes and routes, performs normalization, and prepares the data for further analysis or machine learning.
+This project processes and normalizes geographic data from OpenStreetMap (OSM) files and includes an anomaly detection model for identifying irregularities in map routes.
+It extracts nodes and routes, performs normalization, and prepares the data for anomaly detection or further analysis.

 ## Features

 - **OSM Data Parsing**: Extracts nodes (latitude and longitude) and ways (routes) from OSM XML files.
 - **Data Normalization**: Normalizes geographic coordinates for machine learning tasks.
 - **Sequence Padding**: Prepares routes as padded sequences.
+- **Anomaly Detection**: Implements a model to detect irregularities in map routes.

 ## Requirements